bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 Umbra-mol part 2 represents the Umbra-mol implementation as described above in this post.

+I ran the test on my laptop:
+AMD Ryzen 5 4500U CPU
+16GB RAM

+I used the default settings of duckdb and Postgres.

 ## Exact match

 Queries are shown in [supplementary 1](#supplementary1).